woman pouring coffee on table as side effects of sleep deprivation

 Can We Generalize These Findings?

-As a Physiotherapist, I value evidence-based practice, but I also believe it’s important to recognize study limitations.
+As a Physiotherapist, I value evidence-based practice, but I also believe it's important to recognise study limitations.

 In this research, participants went through two sessions: